 Throughout the years, many animals have run the risk of going extinct because of humans.
 One of those animals is African elephants.
 These large animals have lost their food sources due to human encroachment and deforestation.

 The lack of food has caused African elephants to raid farmers’ crops.
 This has resulted in human and elephant conflicts that can result in the loss of an elephant or human.
 Our African elephant research team wants to share some information about an elephant’s diet and the role it plays in the environment.

 The size of an elephant can be intimidating.
 However, elephants are not to be feared.
 These animals are not hunters.
 Elephants are herbivores.

-Herbivores are animals that only eat plants.
-Which means that they do not kill other animals to get their nutrients.
-African elephants typically eat everything vegetarian that is in their ecosystem.
+The term herbivores means a species that only eats vegetations like plants and bark, which means that they do not kill other animals to get their nutrients.
+African elephants typically eat every type of vegetarian that is in their ecosystem.
 They can consume everything from:

 How much do African elephants eat?

 You do not get to be the largest land animal by only eating small quantities of food.
 African elephants require a lot of food.
-On average, an African elephant can eat between 200-600 pounds a day!
-They also can drink up to 50 gallons of water a day.
-That is about the size of a bathtub!
+On average, an African elephant can eat between 200-600 pounds a day.

-What impact does African elephants have on the environment?
+What impact do African elephants have on the environment?